JamesGold/ourlocal/_pubs/680216_the_star/680216_the_star.md

 pubhomepage_image1: StarInn-frontage-sm.jpg
 pubhomepage_image1_alt_text:

-pubhomepage_image2: StarInn-mezzanine.jpg
+pubhomepage_image2: StarInn-bar-2.jpg
 pubhomepage_image2_alt_text:

 heromain: Welcome
 herosub: to The Star
-hero_img: StarInn-bar.jpg
+hero_img: StarInn-frontage-2.jpg

 ---

 **We welcome you to The Star, Liverton, Newton Abbot**

 Here at The Star pub in Newton Abbot we provide ourselves on delivering the best hospitality in a friendly environment.

 We are committed to welcoming customers old and new with the upmost professionalism and great customer service.
-Our staff are looking forward to serving you with our new fantastic range of drinks, great offers, delicious menu and events.
+Our staff are looking forward to serving you with our new fantastic range of drinks, great offers, delicious menus and events.

-We are proud of our new menus we serve.
-Whether it’s a business lunch or an evening meal out with friends and family, there are plenty of pleasant surprises to try and enjoy.
+Whether you’re visiting for a business lunch, an evening meal out with loved ones or simply want a fantastic pint, there are plenty of pleasant surprises to try and enjoy.
 Please see our [menu section](/pubs/the-star-newton-abbot/food-and-drink/) for our current menus available here at The Star.

+*We look forward to seeing you soon!*